MattePalte/Tensorflow-VS-MXNet-Benchmark/Matteo - Assignments.md

 - N-D arrays: a sum product over the last axis of the first input and the first axis of the second input

 For example, given 3-D x with shape (n,m,k) and y with shape (k,r,s), the result array will have shape (n,m,r,s).
 It is computed by:

+## How to flatten a layer

+You have to .. bla bla ...